Here's a situation: you have a female dog that isn't spayed.

 In the meantime, do not make the situation worse.

-Drug therapy may also be suggested by your vet.
-Prescription medications can be used to decrease milk production.
-Other drugs may also be prescribed but not start shopping for them by yourself.
-Simple natural supplements can also sometimes be used to ease your dog’s recovery process, but even with them it’s advised to consult with a vet first.
+Simple natural supplements can also sometimes be used to ease your dog's recovery process, but even with them, it's advised to consult a vet first.

 How to Prevent Dog Phantom Pregnancy